Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 If you’re bloated, keeping a food journal can help you see which foods may be causing it.
 Write down your foods and drinks, the time you have them, and the time you start feeling bloated.
 Bring your food journal to your appointments.
 Your healthcare provider will use it to help you manage the bloating.

-Your therapist will review and explain the simulation to you.
-If you haven’t already signed a consent form, your radiation oncologist will review everything with you, and ask for your signature.
+If you haven’t already signed a consent form, your radiation oncologist will review it with you.
+They’ll give you time to ask questions.
+Once your questions are answered, they’ll ask for your signature.

-Your radiation therapists may also ask you to drink 8 to 12 ounces of water before the simulation starts.
-This is to fill your bladder.
-Having a comfortably full bladder and empty bowel during your treatments will help limit the amount of radiation that gets to your healthy tissue.
+Your radiation therapists may also ask you to drink water so your bladder is full before your simulation.
+They will tell you how much to drink.
+Having a comfortably full bladder and empty bowel helps move your healthy tissue away from the radiation beams.
 This helps lower your risk of side effects.

 When it’s time for your simulation, you’ll change into a hospital gown.
 Keep your shoes on.

-Although the table will have a sheet on it, it’s hard and has no cushion.
-If you haven’t taken pain medication and think you may need it, tell your therapists before your simulation begins.
+The table will have a sheet on it, but it’s hard and has no cushion.
+If you haven’t taken pain medicine and think you may need it, tell your radiation therapists before your simulation starts.
 Also, the room is usually cool.
-If you feel uncomfortable at any time, let your therapists know.
+If you feel uncomfortable at any time, tell your radiation therapists.
+They’ll do everything they can to make sure you’re comfortable and have privacy.

 Throughout your simulation, you’ll feel the table move into different positions.
-The lights in the room will be turned on and off and you’ll see red or green laser lights on each wall.
-Your radiation therapists use these laser lights as a guide when they position you on the table.
+The lights in the room will be turned on and off.
+You’ll also see red or green laser lights on each wall.
+Your radiation therapists use these as a guide when they position you on the table.
 Don’t look directly into the laser.
 If you do, it may damage your eyes.

-It will take about 45 minutes to get your scan.
-During the scan, you’ll hear the machine turn on and off.
-Even if the noise seems loud, your therapists will be able to hear you if you speak with them.
+Your scans will take about 45 minutes.
+You’ll hear the machine turn on and off.
+Even if the noise seems loud, your radiation therapists will be able to hear you if you talk to them.

 Magnetic resonance imaging (MRI)